Second homology of generalized periplectic Lie superalgebras: Acknowledgements

 \section{Acknowledgements}

+The authors are grateful to the referees for their valuable comments.
 The authors thank Prof. Yun Gao and Prof. Hongjia Chen for useful suggestions.
-Zhihua Chang was supported by the National Natural Science Foundation of China (Grant No. 11501213), the China Postdoctoral Science Foundation (Grant No. 2015M570705) and the Fundamental Research Funds for the Central Universities (Grant No. 2015ZM085).
-Yongjie Wang was supported by the China Postdoctoral Science Foundation (Grant No. 2015M571928) and the Fundamental Research Funds for the Central Universities.
+Zhihua Chang was supported by the National Natural Science Foundation of China (Grant No. 11501213), the China Postdoctoral Science Foundation (Grant No. 2015M570705).
+Yongjie Wang was supported by the China Postdoctoral Science Foundation (Grant No. 2015M571928).